jobrunr/website/content/en/_index.md

 ---
 An easy way to perform background processing in Java.
 Distributed and backed by persistent storage.
-Open and free for commercial use.<span style="color:#1a1b1d">Alternative for Spring Batch and Quartz Scheduler.
+Open-source and free for commercial use.<span class="sub-title">Alternative for Spring Batch and Quartz Scheduler.
 Hangfire for Java.
 Java scheduler.</span>

 [//]: <> (To change any of the blocks on the homepage, go to https://github.com/jobrunr/website/tree/master/content/en/homepage)